Apply for an asset protection permit

 - clear the road reserve, footpaths and vehicle crossing of all building materials and debris, including skip bins.

 - clear all mud and dirt off all Council or other assets, so that Council can properly inspect for any damage

 - The nature strip must completely cleaned of any excess soil, concrete waste, crushed rock or any other waste material, then levelled with topsoil and grass seed, or instant turf.

 Request bond refund after completion of works

 Once works are finished, apply online for your security bond refund.
 We will inspect the assets.

 Asset Protection Inspections can take up to 28 days to be completed.

 - If no damage has occurred: we will refund your bond.

 - If damage has occurred: we will request repairs.
-Once these have been completed to our satisfaction, the bond can be refunded.
-Please note a bond refund can take up to 28 days to be processed after approval.
+Once these have been completed to our satisfaction, the security bond can be refunded.
+Please note an asset protection security bond refund can take up to 28 days to be processed after approval.